 - Briefing health workers on their rights, roles, responsibilities, and risks

 - Ensuring decent working conditions, decent pay, and manageable workloads

-- Providing occupational safety to protect workers from infection, such as with personal protective equipment; access to effective diagnostics, therapeutics, vaccines, continued salary payment during illness; and training on the appropriate use of PPE
+- Providing occupational safety to protect workers from infection, such as with personal protective equipment (PPE); access to effective diagnostics, therapeutics, vaccines, continued salary payment during illness; and training on the appropriate use of PPE

 - Offering psychosocial support and counselling as well as implementing stress-reduction measures that are appropriate for the context